coop-deluxe/sm64coopdx/docs/c/sections/enums.md

 # Enums

 In C, enums are the best tool to map a type to a list of named constant values.<br>
-[Autogen](./smlua.md#autogen) even recognizes enums and associate their values to their underlying type.
+[Autogen](./smlua.md#autogen) even recognizes enums and associates their values with their underlying type.

 However, enums are usually used as indices or entries in look-up tables to map them to other values.<br>
-Writing manually those tables can fragment the code and make it harder to maintain (for example, when adding a new entry, you would need to find where the enum is used and can easily miss a spot).
+Writing those tables manually can fragment the code and make it harder to maintain (for example, when adding a new entry, you would need to find where the enum is used and could easily miss a spot).

 A solution is to define such tables in a separate `.inl` file, then include that file where it's needed.
 That way, you have only one file to maintain.